If no probation revocation hearing happens within 21 days, must the Mississippi sheriff release the probationer?

 Q: Does the 21-day clock start when the warrant is signed or when the offender is detained?

-A: The statute uses "admission to detention."
-That is the date the offender enters the jail, not the date the warrant was signed.
+A: The statute uses "admission to detention," which the opinion treats as the operative starting point, not the date the warrant was signed.

 Q: Does the preliminary hearing count as the revocation hearing?